WooCommerce 101 – A Guide For Beginners

 Step 2 – Setting up the payment gateways

-At present, there are only three methods available: Stripe, PayPal, and offline.
+At present, there are only three methods available for payments on WooCommerce: Stripe, PayPal, and offline.

-- Stripe and PayPal have their own pros and cons, while if you the customer chooses for offline payment, there will be more activate and multiple choices.
+- Stripe and PayPal have their own pros and cons, while if you the customer chooses for offline payment, there will be more activation and multiple choices.

 - In terms of cheque payments, make sure to accept the bank cheques as a method when the customers choose offline payments.